Chikkudu Vamshi Krishna: Early life and education

 Krishna is from Nagarkurnool district, Telangana.
 He is the son of late Balaiah.
 He married Anuradha, also a medical doctor, and together they have two children, Yeshwanth and Yekthamukhi.
 After completing his MBBS, he studied post-graduation in surgery at the NTR University of Health Sciences, Vijayawada, passing out in 1997.

 Career

 Krishna is a senior Congress leader from late nineties.
 He contested as MLA from Achampet in the 1999 Andhra Pradesh Legislative Assembly Election for the first time but lost to P. Ramulu of TDP by a margin of 12,346 votes.
 In the 2004 Andhra Pradesh Legislative Assembly Election, he defeated the same candidate by 20,665 votes.
 Later, he contested the Achampet seat on Congress ticket but lost all the three elections in 2009, 2014 and 2018.
 In the 2023 Telangana Legislative Assembly Election, he defeated BRS candidate Guvvala Balaraju, to whom he lost in the previous two elections by a huge margin of 49,326 votes.

 He was appointed as Telangana Pradesh Congress Committee (TPCC) Vice President on 9 June 2025.

+Vamshi Krishna Was appointed as Nagarkurnool District Congress Committee (DCC) President on 22 November 2025.